lexibank/tlopo/out/vol4/chapter8.md

 A first consideration is the nature of the analytic apparatus needed to make sense of folk taxonomies and the task of choosing between competing frameworks.
 This leads into questions about how different kinds of classificatory terms differ in their semantic structure and their role in the taxonomy.
 Another concern, of a more practical kind, relates to which kinds of semantic information, which components of lexical meaning it is feasible to deal with when trying to reconstruct the semantic history of classificatory terms.
 Finally, there is the problem that most definitions of classificatory terms in Oceanic dictionaries, our main sources of data, suffer from serious shortcomings.

+<a id="s-1-2-1"></a>

-8.1.2.1 What are taxonomies?
+### 1.2.1 What are taxonomies?

 A well-formed taxonomy is a system of semantic relations between lexical units that has the following properties:[^2] (i) Certain taxa stand in a class-inclusion or superordinate-hyponym relation.
 Thus, the statement _X is a fox terrier_ unilaterally entails that _X is a dog_, which in turn entails _X is an animal_.
 That is, _fox terrier_ is a hyponym of _dog_, which in turn is a hyponym of _animal_, (ii) Certain lexical units stand in a relation of incompatibility or contrast.
 Thus the statement _X is a fox terrier_ entails _X is not a labrador, alsatian or poodle_, and the statement _X is a dog_ entails _X is not a cat, seal or bear_, (iii) the hyponyms of a term X are _natural kinds_ of X. Thus, it can be said that _a fox terrier is a kind of dog_ and _a dog is a kind of animal_.
-A natural kind typically has many defining features (see §1.2.2) but all other features are subordinate to the one that defines its place in the taxonomy, the fact that it is a kind of something (a sparrow is a kind of bird, a dog is a kind of animal, a trout is a kind of fish).
+A natural kind typically has many defining features (see [§1.2.2](../contributions/4-8#s-1-2-2)) but all other features are subordinate to the one that defines its place in the taxonomy, the fact that it is a kind of something (a sparrow is a kind of bird, a dog is a kind of animal, a trout is a kind of fish).

 The relation implied by ‘natural kind’ is not identical to ‘class-inclusion’ or ‘hyponymy’.
 Not all hyponyms are natural kinds.
 Some are ‘nominal kinds’, e.g. _spinster_, _bachelor_, _mare_, _ewe_, _ram_.
 Unlike natural kinds, contrasts between nominal kinds can be readily defined, approximately, in an analytic way in terms of just a few features, e.g. _bachelor = man who has never married_, _spinster = woman who has never married_, _ewe = adult female sheep_, _ram = adult male sheep_.
 It follows that the semantic difference between nominal hyponyms of the same set can be expressed analytically, as e.g. the difference between _bachelor_ and _spinster_ or _ram_ and _ewe_.
 It is not a dominant feature of nominal terms that they are kinds of something.
 Although one can say _a spinster is a woman_, _a mare is a horse_, _a ram is a sheep_ it is questionable whether it makes sense to say _a spinster is a kind of woman_, _a mare is a kind of horse_, or _a ram is a kind of sheep_.

 <a id="p-423"></a>

+<a id="s-1-2-2"></a>

-8.1.2.2 Defining natural kinds
+### 1.2.2 Defining natural kinds

 Natural kinds cannot readily be defined analytically.
 For example, the difference between _dog_ and _bird_ cannot be reduced to one or two distinguishing features: the two differ in indefinitely many ways.
 It is not clear how one should answer a question like: _What is the meaning of dog_?
 Apart from mentioning that dogs are a kind of animal, should a definition say that they have four legs and a tail, are furry, are carnivorous, bark and howl, have a very keen sense of smell, are pack animals, that people have selectively bred them to create many breeds, and keep them as pets, and for hunting game, rounding up sheep and cattle, and guarding property, that they are not eaten (at least in English-speaking societies), and so on?
 What about the meaning of ‘bird’?
 Should a definition mention all and only the universally valid morphological attributes, that birds have feathers and two legs, two wings (some only vestigial) and a beak, and that they lay eggs?
 Which if any behavioural characteristics should it mention: that birds typically fly (not all do), that they make nests (not all do), that they have diverse calls, that many male and female pairs mate for life, that they are typically wild creatures but some species are domesticated, and so on?

 Dictionary-makers typically baulk at the task of defining all the things that may distinguish natural kinds and are content to pick out just a few salient characteristics.
 For example, _The Macquarie Dictionary_ defines _dog_, in its primary sense, as ‘a domesticated carnivore, Canis familiaris, bred in a great many varieties’.
 The definition of _cat_ is almost identical, save for the Latin name: ‘a domesticated carnivore, Felis domestica (or _F. catus_), widely distributed in a number of breeds’.
 And dictionary definitions of terms of folk generic and life-form rank largely reflect scientific knowledge, not folk knowledge.
 Macquarie defines bird as ‘any of the Aves, a class of warm-blooded vertebrates, having a body more or less completely covered with feathers, and the forelimbs modified so as to form wings by which means most species fly’.
 As Anna Wierzbicka has repeatedly pointed out, such definitions are quite unsatisfactory as an account of folk knowledge about what these kinds of animals are.

+<a id="s-1-2-3"></a>

-8.1.2.3 The taxonomic ranks and naming principles proposed by [Berlin](../references.md#source-Berlin1992) ([1992](../references.md#source-Berlin1992))
+### 1.2.3 The taxonomic ranks and naming principles proposed by [Berlin](../sources/Berlin1992) ([1992](../sources/Berlin1992))

 Folk taxonomies must have at least two levels but can have many levels, as indicated by the sequence: _berkshire_ > _pig_ > _animal_ > _creature_, or _pinnacle floribunda_ > _floribunda rose_ > _rose_ > _flower_ > _plant_.
 One way of distinguishing the levels is to refer to them as primary, secondary, tertiary, etc. or as first-order, second-order, third-order, etc.

 <a id="p-424"></a>

-Instead of speaking of levels in a folk taxonomy in this way, Brent Berlin and his associates propose that taxa at each level be given rank status in a way that broadly parallels the taxonomic ranks of Western biology ([Berlin 1992](../references.md#source-Berlin1992), [Berlin et al. 1973](../references.md#source-Berlinetal1973)).
-Building on earlier work, [Berlin](../references.md#source-Berlin1992) ([1992](../references.md#source-Berlin1992)) also specifies some general principles of nomenclature.
+Instead of speaking of levels in a folk taxonomy in this way, Brent Berlin and his associates propose that taxa at each level be given rank status in a way that broadly parallels the taxonomic ranks of Western biology ([Berlin 1992](../sources/Berlin1992), [Berlin et al. 1973](../sources/Berlinetal1973)).
+Building on earlier work, [Berlin](../sources/Berlin1992) ([1992](../sources/Berlin1992)) also specifies some general principles of nomenclature.
 While the system of naming practices is distinct from the taxonomy, the two are systematically related so that we can often infer the taxonomic relations between particular taxa from the way they are named.
 A key nomenclatural distinction is between _uninomials_ (or _primary lexemes_) and _binomials_ (or _secondary lexemes_).
 Binomials are multiword names in which one element modifies the head noun, and where the head noun can stand alone as a generic name, e.g. _rock crab_, _mud crab_, _hammerhead shark_, _white-pointer shark_).
 A uninomial consists of a single morpheme, such as _herring_ or _perch_, or a compound or phrase that is idiomatic, such as the type of _hammerhead_ or _leatherjacket_, where no element can stand alone as a generic term (there is no category of fish called _head_ or _jacket_), or the type of _sea hare_, _sea cow_ and _seahorse_ (the creatures so named are not a kind of _hare_, _cow_ or _horse_).

-The following is a summary of the system of rank distinctions in folk taxonomies, and generalisations about nomenclature given in [Berlin](../references.md#source-Berlin1992) ([1992](../references.md#source-Berlin1992)).
+The following is a summary of the system of rank distinctions in folk taxonomies, and generalisations about nomenclature given in [Berlin](../sources/Berlin1992) ([1992](../sources/Berlin1992)).

 Most taxa belong to one of three ranks: _life form_, _folk generic_ or _folk specific_.